Cray-HPE/docs-csm/operations/network/gateway_testing.md

 # Gateway Testing

 With the introduction of BiCAN, service APIs are now available on one or more networks depending on who is allowed access to the services and from where.
-The services are accessed via three different ingress gateways using a token that can be retrieved from keycloak.
+The services are accessed via three different ingress gateways using a token that can be retrieved from Keycloak.

-This page describes how to run a set of tests to determine if the gateways are functioning properly.
-The gateway test will obtain an API token from Keycloak and then use that token to attempt to access a set of service APIs on one or more networks as defined in the gateway test definition file (`gateway-test-defn.yaml`).
+This page describes how to run a set of tests that determine if the gateways are functioning properly.
+The gateway test will obtain an API token from Keycloak and then use that token to attempt to access a set of service APIs on one or more networks, as defined in the gateway test definition file (`gateway-test-defn.yaml`).
 The test will check the return code to make sure it gets the expected response.

-When the nmnlb network is specified, it will use `api-gw-service-nmn.local` as an override for `nmnlb.<system-domain>` in 1.2.
-You can set `use-api-gw-override: false` in `gateway-test-defn.yaml` if you would like to disable that override and use `nmnlb.<system-domain>`.
+When the `nmnlb` network is specified, the test will use `api-gw-service-nmn.local` as an override for `nmnlb.<system-domain>` in CSM v1.2.
+Optionally, setting `use-api-gw-override: false` in `gateway-test-defn.yaml` disables that override, and the test will use `nmnlb.<system-domain>`.

 ## Running gateway tests on an NCN

 The gateway test scripts can be found in `/usr/share/doc/csm/scripts/operations/gateway-test`.
-To test the gateways from an NCN, use `gateway-test.py`.
 When `gateway-test.py` is run from an NCN, it has access to the admin client secret using `kubectl`.
 It will use the admin client secret to get the token for accessing the APIs.

-You can run the test by executing the following command.
-You will need to specify the system domain (for example, `eniac.dev.cray.com`).
+Execute the test by running following command.
+The system domain (in this example, `eniac.dev.cray.com`) must be specified.

 ```bash
 ncn# /usr/share/doc/csm/scripts/operations/gateway-test/gateway-test.py eniac.dev.cray.com